peka01/helpdoc/ntr-test/docs/en/subscriptions.md

 **Do I have to register in order to participate in a training session?
 Yes, you need to register first and then mark attendance when the time comes.

-**What happens if I forget to deregister?
+**What happens if I forget to unregister?
-Nothing serious - you can still unregister later and no trainings will be consumed until you are marked as present.
+Nothing serious - you can still unregister later and no trainings will be consumed until you have been marked as present.

 **Can I see who is registered for a training?
 It depends on the platform settings - ask the administrator about this.